danieltlee18/CarCar/README.md

 ## Service microservice

-I've got three models in the service context:
+There are three models in the service context:

-    - Technician
+- Technician: A person who performs the service
-    - Appointment
+- Appointment: A scheduled service for a customer's automobile
-    - AutomobileVO
+- AutomobileVO: A value object that represents an automobile's data

-The data for the AutomobileVOs is popolated by the data in the inventory microservice via the poller.
-This informatin is used when adding a new Appointment to check whether or not the Appoitnment should be flagged as VIP.
-The Appointment models are realted to the Technician models by a ForeignKey.
+The AutomobileVOs are populated by the inventory microservice via the poller.
+This data is used to flag VIP appointments based on VIN numbers.
+The Appointment model has a foreign key that references the Technician model.